robert0714/packt-serverless-programming-cookbook-practical-solutions-2019/Chapter04/cognito-server-side-authentication-flow/README.md

         }
     }
     ```
-3. We will then send a response to the `auth` challenge, as follows:
+3. We will then send a response to the `auth` challenge (use `aws cognito-idp admin-respond-to-auth-challenge`), as follows:
     ```bash
     aws cognito-idp admin-respond-to-auth-challenge \
         --user-pool-id ap-northeast-1_NbDfIkPxm \